-- (a) The position of insertions and deletions suggests regions where surface loops exist in the protein. - (b) Conserved glycine or proline suggests a $\beta$ -turn. - (c) Residues with hydrophobic properties conserved at i, i + 2, i + 4 separated by unconserved or hydrophilic residues suggest a surface $\beta$ -strand.

-(d) A short run of hydrophobic amino acids (four residues) suggests a buried $\beta$ -strand.

-Pairs of conserved hydrophobic amino acids separated by pairs of unconserved, or hydrophilic residues suggests an $\alpha$ -helix with one face packing in the protein core.
+- The position of insertions and deletions suggests regions where surface loops exist in the protein. - Conserved glycine or proline suggests a β turn. - Residues with hydrophobic properties conserved at i, i + 2, i + 4 separated by unconserved or hydrophilic residues suggest a surface β - strand. - A short run of hydrophobic amino acids (4 residues) suggests a buried β strand. - Pairs of conserved hydrophobic amino acids separated by pairs of unconserved, or hydrophilic residues suggests an α - helix with one face packing in the protein core.
 Likewise, an i, i + 3, i + 4, i + 7 pattern of conserved hydrophobic residues.

-These patterns are not always easy to see in a single sequence, but given a multiple alignment, they often stand out and allow secondary structure to be assigned with a degree of confidence.
-For example, patterns were used to aid the accurate prediction of the secondary structure and position of buried residues for the annexins and SH2 domains prior to knowledge of their tertiary structures (54-56).
+These patterns are not always easy to see in a single sequence, but given a multiple alignment, they often stand out and allow secondary structure to be assigned with degree of confidence.
+For example, patterns were used to aid the accurate prediction of the secondary structure and position of buried residues for the annexins and SH2 domains prior to knowledge of their tertiary structures [54, 55, 56].

-6. Database scanning
+6 Database scanning